-Taylor Wimpey is a national developer operating from 24 regional businesses across the UK mainland.
+Taylor Wimpey is a national developer operating from 23 regional businesses across the UK mainland.
 We also have a small business in Spain.
-Our mission is to create great places to live and deliver excellent service which inspires and delights our customers, our people and our shareholders.
+Our purpose is to build great homes and create thriving communities.

 Our business activities in the UK and Spain incur a variety of business taxes.
 We pay corporate income taxes, land purchase taxes, employment and many other business taxes.
 In addition, we collect and pay employee and sub-contractor taxes and indirect taxes such as Value Added Tax (VAT).